skybet/skybet.github.io/_posts/2016-08-01-football-rabbit.md

 Fixing it properly
 --------

-Of course, the diagnostic change, whilst it proved the problem is not a permanent fix.
-So our chef recipes needed tweaking, testing and running on the live hosts, as well as the rabbit queues being correctly deleted from those hosts.
+Of course, the diagnostic change, whilst it confirmed what the problem was, is not a permanent fix.
+So our chef recipes needed tweaking, testing and running on the live hosts, as well as the rabbit queues being correctly deleted and not just purged from those hosts.

 Conclusion and a moral
 -----